mandeep/conda-tracker/README.md

     usage: conda-tracker [OPTIONS] COMMAND [ARGS]...

     commands:
-      add           Add a repository to the aggregate repository update        Update a linked repository to the master branch patch         Apply a patch to the corresponding repository in the directory
+      add           Add all of the repositories of an organization into the aggregate repository update        Update all submodules inside the given aggregate repository gather        Gather new organization repositories into the aggregate repository submit        Submit all aggregate repository changes to the origin remote

     positional arguments:
-      repository    The repository to link to the aggregate repository patch-file    The patch file to add to the linked repository
+      repository    The aggregate repository
+      organization  The organization hosting the desired repositories to clone

     optional arguments:
-      branch        The specific branch to link to all-recipes   Updates all linked repositories in the aggregate repository remove        Remove a patch file from the linked repository
+      --refine

 The `add` and `update` commands take a repository URL as a positional argument whereas the `patch` command takes the file path to the patch file as a positional argument.